Skip to main content

 It's for this kind of thing that the movie will be called "wish fulfillment" for video game nerds, but I personally felt fed as an animation enthusiast.
 To see such caricatured designs playing on such a vivid, textured playground is a rarity.
 It's only when you see the bricks of a giant, fairy-tale castle splintering and disintegrating that you feel like this world has weight, consequences, and there is something about that which feels strangely validating.
 And as with the last movie, as with the Mario universe as a whole, the animated world's command over its own landscape lets you swim between all sorts of exotic and eclectic locales and genres at leisure.

 Every single cast member feels like they are having fun here.
 Perhaps it's because I've already accepted the various celebrity voice actors as the embodiments for each character, which I suppose is itself an accomplishment, but I wasn't exactly watching Peach annihilating Wart's evil entourage on the Vegas planet thinking, "No, Anya!
-Luis Guzman didn't mean it!"
+Leave Luis Guzman alone!
+We need him for Wednesday season 3!"
 (I will give specific shout-out to Brie Larson in her Mario-verse debut as Rosalina.
 You wind up wishing the movie had like twice as many scenes with her.)
-The one exception I will admit actually came very early on during Mario's first encounter with Yoshi where I was definitely seeing the Jurassic World connections.
+The only moment I actually felt pulled out actually came very early on during Mario's first encounter with Yoshi where I was definitely seeing the Jurassic World connections.
 And I suppose this is where my issues with the film actually began, but it had little if anything to do with Chris Pratt or Donald Glover.

 Yoshi has long been one of my personal favorites.
 He's literally my avatar on the home screen of my Switch.
 And seeing him make his debut in a feature film had me excited to see him really take part in this technicolor hero's quest and add to the group dynamic--to prove himself an indispensable asset to the troop.